Designing an effective online course

 1. Technology Tools and Learning Objectives: Bloom’s Digital Taxonomy

 Bloom’s Digital Taxonomy categorises six stages of thinking skills: Remembering, Understanding, Applying, Analyzing, Evaluating, and Creating.
 See this figure for the verbs which refer to digital tools and technology that are associated to different levels of thinking skills.
 It starts from low order thinking skills (LOTS) to high order thinking skills (HOTS).
 For example, googling and recording are associated to the low order thinking skill of Remembering.
 Filming and podcasting are associated to high order thinking skill of Creating.
-For a more comprehensive listing of the verbs, click here.

 2. Learning Impact: Substitution Augmentation Modification Redefinition (SAMR) Model